-Professor Ian Lee of Ottawa's Sprott School of Business summarized Ontario's energy situation in a recent Toronto SUN article.
-"Over the last eight years, the government of Ontario has squandered an energy-competitive advantage that both parties supported from 1909, when Adam Beck created Ontario Hydro," Sprott said.
-"For the past century, Ontario has enjoyed an energy advantage that keeps the province competitive with northeastern U.S. states, such as New York, Pennsylvania, Michigan, and Ohio," he said.
+Professor Ian Lee of Ottawa's Sprott School of Business summarized Ontario's energy situation in a Toronto SUN article.
+"Over the last eight years, the government of Ontario has squandered an energy-competitive advantage that keeps the province competitive with northeastern U.S. states, such as New York, Pennsylvania, Michigan, and Ohio," he said.
 Failed Liberal policies mean we've lost that competitive edge.
 "The government squandered it to drive up energy prices by subsidizing people at 10 times above the market price to put in solar panels to produce a surplus of electricity - that we didn't need in the first place - which we then sold at a loss to the Americans to exacerbate the competitive advantage we have handed them by squandering our cost advantage on energy," he said.

-We'll give the last word on this to Carol Goar of the Toronto Star, as she sums up the Liberal's Green Energy Act in a recent column.
+We'll give the last word on this to Carol Goar of the Toronto Star, as she sums up the Liberal's Green Energy Act.
 "The rollout was costly and ill-conceived.
-It drove up electricity prices, undermined public support for wind and solar power, riled rural Ontarians, and left a trail of aggrieved investors and producers."
+It drove up electricity prices, undermined public support for wind and solar power, riled rural Ontarians, and left a trail of aggrieved investors and producers".